S1lkys/Auto_wpscan/README.md

 ## Usage of auto_wpscan
 ```
-1. bashauto_wpscan.sh >> result
+1. bashauto_wpscan.sh
 2. select your list: (recommended) wp-links
-3. look into result to see the result
+3. look into result to see the result after its finished

 ```